 For a single paper that is only assigned to one subject area, this can be represented as:

-For a single paper that is assigned to multiple subjects, the CNCI can be represented as the average of the
+For a single paper that is assigned to multiple subjects, the CNCI can be represented as the harmonic average.

 For a group of papers, the CNCI value is the average of the values for each of the papers, represented as: